About

 Stage at national business forum

-National Upskilling of Small & Local Businesses: Peake Fellowship Development Team Methodologies Lead – Chiderah Okoye (left) & Peake Fellowship Development Team Engineering Lead – Tom Fellows (right) leading a national business forum with St. Louis Chamber CEO/incoming Chair of the Association of Chamber of Commerce Executives (middle left) and the Admiral who leads U.S. Department of Defense (DoD) supply chain partnerships with the private sector (middle right).
+National Upskilling of Small & Local Businesses: longtime Peake Fellowship Methodologies Lead – Chiderah Okoye (left) & Peake Fellowship Engineering Lead – Tom Fellows (right) facilitating a national business forum with St. Louis Chamber CEO/incoming Chair of the Association of Chamber of Commerce Executives (middle left) and the admiral who leads U.S. Department of Defense (DoD) supply chain partnerships with the private sector (middle right).